w3f/polkadot-wiki/docs/kusama-social-recovery.md

 `recovery block delay` - Once the threshold is reached, you will need to wait until the block delay has passed until you can claim the recovery.
-This is a protection mechanism to allow the account owner to have enough time to check and react in case someone pretends to be you and does a recovery process.
+This is a protection mechanism to allow the account owner to have enough time to check and react in case someone pretends to be you and initiates a recovery process.

 > Note: Setting the block delay to be a little longer would be better since even if an attacker